Skip to ContentSkip to Navigation

 Cuneiform Epigraphy (Advanced, 10 EC)

 Cuneiform Epigraphy is taught at Leiden University.
-Every other academic year it is part of the OIKOS curriculum.
-The course is usually taught in the autumn semester (i.e. in the autumn of 2021 in the academic year of 2021/2022; in the autumn of 2023 etc.).
+The course is offered biannually, usually taught in the autumn semester (i.e. in the autumn of 2025 in the academic year of 2025/2026).
 The aim of the course is to introduce students to the techniques and practices of reading, editing, reproducing and handling original cuneiform inscriptions.
 It will bring together a diverse group of people, including ReMA students, PhD students, staff, and invited guests affiliated to museums and other universities in the Netherlands and abroad.
 The group will cooperate closely with NINO at Leiden.
 Participants who complete the course earn 10 ECTS.

 Egyptian Epigraphy (Egyptology, 10 EC)

-A course in Egyptian Epigraphy (Egyptology), taught by Prof. Dr Olaf Kaper at Leiden University, is offered roughly biannually.
+A course in Egyptian Epigraphy (Egyptology), taught by Prof. Dr Olaf Kaper at Leiden University, is offered roughly biannually, usually in the uneven years (2025, 2027, etc).
 The course is usually held in the spring/summer semester.
 Participants who complete the course earn 10 ECTS.

 Excavating National Pasts (KNIR, 5/6 EC)